santinic/unvibe/README.md

-# UnitMagic: Generate code that pass unit-tests
+# UnitAI: Generate code that passes unit-tests

-UnitMagic quickly generates many alternative implementations for the functions annotated with `@unitmagic` and re-runs your unit-tests to find the best one.
+UnitAI quickly generates many alternative implementations for the functions annotated with `@unitai` and re-runs your unit-tests to find the best one.

 This approach has been demonstrated in research and in practice to produce much better results than simply using code-generation alone